Mold Remediation & Treatment

 Format: Each lesson includes a PowerPoint presentation of about 45-60 minutes.
 This is followed by a question and answer period of an hour or longer, depending on the number of questions.
 All questions must be on topic.
 Those that relevant to other parts of the series will be held over.

 Materials: There is downloadable material associated with each lesson and a moderated chat room to handle questions during the live presentations.

 Target Audience: Anyone interested in property values and/or health!

 The presentation is being offered by Dr. Ingrid Naiman

 Archiving: All webinars will be recorded and archived.
-If anyone missed the live presentation or who want to review the material, the archived recordings will be available within a week after the original presentation.
+If anyone missed the live presentation or who want to review the material, the archived recordings will be available soon after the original presentation.
 The same fee structure will apply.

 Mold Remediation & Treatment 1

-Within hours of exposure to water, mold can appear.
+Within hours of exposure to water, mold can begin appear.
 Besides the risk mold poses to health, it can cause serious property damage.
 Any property or possessions that have been exposed to moisture may become colonized by mold.
 This means that when there is heavy rain, melting snow, leaking pipes, clogged pipes, poor drainage, damp crawl spaces, attics, or basements, mold will probably be present.
 Likewise, it can be found in air conditioners, air filtration devices, humifiers and dehumifiers, certain kinds of medical equipment, potted plants, greenhouses, refrigerators, washing machines, automobiles, hotels, restaurants, libraries, concert halls . . . in short, just about anywhere.
 At best, mold will cause deterioration and loss of value to real property and belongings.
 At worst, it will eventually claim the lives of pets, loved ones, and oneself.
 The purpose of this webinar is to raise awareness and define the correct procedures for removing mold.

 Live Webinar Date: 12 September 2020, 10:30 am PDT